sarah829/pabc-email-automation/README.md

 ---

 ### Purpose
-<b>Rank Emails:</b> Automates email sending for members who achieve new ranks each month.
-This program sends an email to ALL
+<b>Rank Emails:</b> Automates email sending for members who achieve certain new ranks each month.
+It is used to advertise
-people who achieve a new rank.
-If there are not emails for ALL ranks, the program will crash.
+the mentor/mentee program.

 ---